anoff/blog/_posts/2018-08-12-rbac-firestore.md

 ### Users collection

-First we make sure only the user itself can modify its data:
+First we make sure only the _user_ itself can modify its data and _anyone_ can view a specific user profile to enable them to see who posted comments.

 ```javascript
 match /users/{user} {